icesi-devops/club2019b-content/README.md

 Github: www.github.com/Icesi-DevOps

 ## Primary Objective:
 * Use the appropriate set of engineering tools and techniques for the solution of engineering problems.
-Problems will belong to the context of cloud computing services deployment
+Problems will belong to the context of cloud computing services deployment.

 ## Secondary Objectives
-* Know about tools and techniques that match with engineering software processes
+* Know about tools and techniques that match with engineering software processes.
-* Use engineering tools and techniques in the creation of solutions
+* Use engineering tools and techniques in the creation of agile software development solutions.
-* Use advanced technical vocabulary for the public presentation of architectures and solutions
+* Use advanced technical vocabulary for the public presentation of architectures and software development solutions.

 ## Club Results:
 * First iteration of DevOps career plan (matrix of skills and levels)
-* Portfolio of problems with detailed requirements
+* Portfolio of problems with detailed requirements.

 ## Members Results
-* Members are able to explain the purpose of a set of cloud computing resources
+* Members are able to explain the purpose of a set of cloud computing resources.
-* Members are able to design cloud architectures that solved cloud computing services deployment problems
+* Members are able to design cloud architectures that solved cloud computing services deployment problems.
-* Members are able to explain to others with the appropriate technical vocabulary how the tools and techniques were integrated in order to get the solution
+* Members are able to explain to others with the appropriate technical vocabulary how the tools and techniques were integrated in order to get the solution.

 ## Methodology
 Each session will be dedicated to understand, discuss and solve an engineering problem.
 Problems will belong to the context of cloud computing services deployment.
 An expanded explanation of a club session is as follows:

-- Teams are randomly created
+- Teams are randomly created.
-- Problem is presented, deadline is also established (this might be from one week to two weeks)
+- Problem is presented, deadline is also established (this might be from one week to two weeks).
 - Problem is discussed.
-Requirements are collected by the teams
+Requirements are collected by the teams.
 - Teams must determine the processes to follow in order to achieve the desired goals.
 Processes include but are not limited to: versioning, software methodology, software architecture, infrastructure architecture, integration strategy, testing (unit, end to end, performance, acceptance), deployment, monitoring, security, cloud provider selection, minimun viable product.
-Constraints will be defined by the nature of the problem
+Constraints will be defined by the nature of the problem.
 - Teams present the selected processes.
-This selection is publicly discussed
+This selection is publicly discussed.
-- Teams are able to adopt the chosen processes by other teams
+- Teams are able to adopt the chosen processes by other teams.
 - Teams work on the solution.
-Teams match the defined processes with tools and techniques
+Teams match the defined processes with tools and techniques.
-- Solutions are publicly presented and discussed
+- Solutions are publicly presented and discussed.

-Among with each session the topics listed in the core topics session will be covered using an active learning strategy
+Among with each session the topics listed in the core topics session will be covered using an active learning strategy.

 ![][1]
 **Figure 1.** Diagram for methodology